17451k/clade/README.rst

 Other extensions use *pid graph* to filter *duplicate* commands.
-For example, on macOS executing "*gcc main.c*" command leads to the chain of execution of the followin commands:
+For example, on macOS executing "*gcc main.c*" command leads to the chain of execution of the following commands:

 - /usr/bin/gcc main.c
 - /Library/Developer/CommandLineTools/usr/bin/gcc main.c